AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/index.md

 ---
-title: Getting Started with the Adobe Experience PLatform Mobile SDK
+title: Getting Started with the Adobe Experience Platform Mobile SDK
-description: An overview that explains how to integrate with the Adobe Experience Platform Edge Network.
+description: An overview that explains how to integrate with the Adobe Experience Cloud solutions using the Adobe Experience Platform Mobile SDKs.
+keywords:
+- Edge Network
+- Experience Cloud solutions
+- Product overview
 ---

 # Overview